 Physiology is a highly integrative and complex discipline that provides the foundation for careers in many areas of scientific research, engineering design, clinical practice and public policy.
-As such, the School of Applied Physiology within the College of Sciences supports this minor concentration in Physiology.
-The School of Applied Physiology already offers a certificate; thus, the ability to offer a minor with a modest increase in credit hours is feasible and within the capacity of the host School.
+As such, the School of Biological Sciences within the College of Sciences supports this minor concentration in Physiology.
+The School of Biological Sciences already offers a certificate; thus, the ability to offer a minor with a modest increase in credit hours is feasible and within the capacity of the host School.
 The curriculum includes both core courses and electives that are currently offered, and provides fundamental training in the structure and function of the human body (anatomy and physiology) as well as in-depth areas within the discipline (muscle physiology, exercise physiology, motor control, neuroanatomy, kinesiology, nutrition) and applications of this knowledge (sport science, medicine).

 Program of Study